ArachnaDude/nc-news-backend/README.md

 ## Setting up Environment:

-Create two files in the project's root folder for the testing and development enviromnents using command:
+In the project's root folder, set up the testing and development enviromnents using command:

 ```
 $ touch .env.test .env.development